 The Jew could not help shouting at the top of his voice, “O you Arabs!
 Here is your great man whom you have been waiting for!”
 So all the Muslims rushed to their weapons and received Allah’s Messenger (ﷺ) on the summit of Harra.”
 (Sahih al-Bukhari #3906, click here for full hadith with Arabic text)

-After the Prophet had established the Islamic State in Median, he could now proceed to implement the Shari‘ah as commanded by Allah.
+After the Prophet had established the Islamic State in Madina, he could now proceed to implement the Shari‘ah as commanded by Allah.

 Both Ibn Hisham and Ibn Kathir relate from Ibn Ishaq the following:

-“When the Prophet ﷺ was assured and satisfied in Medina and when his brothers from the Muhajireen were gathered with him in Medina along with his brothers from the Ansar, Islam was firmly established so the prayer was established, the zakah and fasting were obligated, the hudud were established, halal and haram was obligated and Islam was in power among them.”
+“When the Prophet ﷺ was assured and satisfied in Madina and when his brothers from the Muhajireen were gathered with him in Madina along with his brothers from the Ansar, Islam was firmly established so the prayer was established, the zakah and fasting were obligated, the hudud were established, halal and haram was obligated and Islam was in power among them.”

 [Cf. English translation of Sirat Ibn Hisham, p.
 235 and Sirah of Ibn Kathir, vol. 2 p.
 221. Arabic text below]